Q-SAM2: Accurate Quantization for Segment Anything Model 2: Preliminaries and Related Work

 Quantization is the process of approximating a continuous or high-resolution discrete domain by a finite set of representative levels, to optimize computational efficiency and memory usage with controlled performance degradation.
 The quantization process can be formulated as:

-Where \( \mathbf{X} \) is a high-precision input matrix or tensor, typically represented in floating-point (e.g., FP32 or FP16), and \( z \) is the zero-point ensuring that the real value zero is mapped exactly to the quantized value \( z \).
-Then the number of bits \( b \) defines the dynamic range of the quantized values.
-For unsigned quantization, the range is \([0, 2^b-1]\); for signed quantization, it is \([-2^{b-1}, 2^{b-1}-1]\).
-Proper clipping is required to avoid overflow.
-The scaling factor \( s \) and the zero-point \(z\) can be a scalar (\( s \in \mathbb{R} \)) for tensor quantization, a vector (\( \mathbf{s} \in \mathbb{R}^d \)) for per-axis quantization, or a tensor (\( \mathbf{s} \in \mathbb{R}^{d_1 \times d_2 \times \dots} \)) for group quantization.
-Finer granularity (vector or tensor scales) typically improves accuracy by adapting to local variations but increases storage and computational overhead compared to global quantization.
-We focus on per-axis uniform quantization, which offers a good balance between efficiency and complexity, avoiding the overhead of group-wise methods.
+Where $\mathbf{X}$ is a high-precision input tensor (e.g., \texttt{FP32}).
+The process maps $\mathbf{X}$ to the low-bit integer tensor $\mathbf{X}_q$ using the scaling factor $s$ and the integer zero-point $z$.
+Specifically, $s$ defines the step size of the quantization levels, while $z$ acts as an offset ensuring that the real-valued zero is mapped exactly to an integer.
+The bit-width $b$ determines the cardinality of the discrete set, typically $[0, 2^b-1]$ for unsigned quantization.
+The clipping function is mathematically necessary to constrain the projected values $\mathrm{round}(\mathbf{X}/s) + z$ to this finite integer domain.
+These parameters can be defined as scalars ($s,z \in \mathbb{R}$) for per-tensor quantization, or vectors ($\mathbf{s}, \mathbf{z} \in \mathbb{R}^d$) for per-channel quantization or a tensor (\( \mathbf{s},\mathbf{z} \in \mathbb{R}^{d_1 \times d_2 \times \dots} \)) for per-group quantization.
+We focus on per-channel uniform quantization, which offers a good balance between efficiency and complexity.